TylerCovington/GreenBot/README.md

 Resulting Atlanta park outline dataset in Carto:<br>
 https://mycommunity.carto.com/builder/f6c3b59c-449d-4f46-9081-44e3cb1c69ac/embed

-Work toward showing the amount of green space relative to each census block group.
-(Needs to add up space, and include green space with 1/4 mile of block group.)<br>
+4. Work toward showing the amount of green space relative to each census block group.
+(Needs to add up greenspace from GROUP  BY clause, and also include sum of greenspace area with 1/4 mile of block group.)<br>

 SELECT geoid areaID, the_geom, sum(ST_Area(the_geom)/100) AS area, sum(ST_Area(green_geom)/100) AS green_area
 FROM (